 Let’s have a thought experiment.
 I’ve landed a spaceship on Venus, and impatiently stepped out of the airlock on the cracked basalt.
 What happens to me?

 In three words, splat, sizzle, choke.
-Instantly I’m squashed flat by a force equivalent to roughly 80 tonnes while being simultaneously cremated.
+Instantly I’m crushed by a force equivalent to roughly 80 tonnes while being simultaneously cremated.
 My last (very quick) breath is of toxic gas.
 Life on Venus would be nasty, brutal and short.

 Although it is hard to imagine technology that could enable people to survive on Venus that has not stopped a few science fiction tales from describing humans visiting or settling on the surface of Venus; the TV series Space Odyssey (2004) and Defying Gravity (2009) had near future astronauts in armoured spacesuits making brief EVAs on the planet.
 Both programmes featured beautiful special effects which evoked the heat and the danger, but neither offered any real clues on how to endure this relentlessly hostile environment.
 John Varley wrote an interesting Venusian story, In the Bowl (found in his 1977 book Persistence of Vision ), but his characters could use magical forcefields to survive there.
 Most recent SF stories with a Venusian setting assume the planet will one day be terraformed.